 Americana and Preppy Nostalgia

-Yet, heritage and Americana aren’t one in the same, and at the same time, emphasis on high-quality basics reflects a return to mid-century preppy essentials.
+Yet, heritage and Americana aren’t one and the same, and at the same time, emphasis on high-quality basics reflects a return to mid-century preppy essentials.
 A man has to have a crisp white button-up, slim but not skinny chinos, some knitwear, and perhaps a bomber jacket.

-Polo shirts, another essential from this period, got churned out as a statement item over the past summer – hinting at their sportswear roots and the current obsession for color-blocking – and rugby shirts, in this regards, tag along as a long-sleeved version, highlighted by a contrasting collar.
+Polo shirts, another essential from this period, got churned out as a statement item over the past summer – hinting at their sportswear roots and the current obsession for color-blocking – and rugby shirts, in this regard, tag along as a long-sleeved version, highlighted by a contrasting collar.

 How Fashion Brands Are Interpreting the Rugby Shirt Revival

-Within this vein, we’ve seen major brands play it carefully safe: Acne Studios, for instance, sticks with wide-striped color-blocking, with width the only variable factor.
+Within this vein, we’ve seen major brands play it carefully safe: Acne Studios, for instance, sticks with wide-striped color-blocking, with the width the only variable factor.